cornell-colab/python-learners/session-one/pre-work.md

 Instructors: Iliana Burgos (itb23) and Devin Sanera (ds895)

 ## First session time and location
-Friday, September 16, 3-4pm
-Olin Library Room 703
+Friday, September 16, 3-4pm at Olin Library Room 703

 ## Before the session
 The pre-work for this session focuses on installing Python and Jupyter Lab onto your computer.
 Reach out if you have any issues along the way.